 - Animals such as attack dogs

-California’s Felon with a Firearm Law Regulates Gun Ownership
+California’s Felon With a Firearm Law Regulates Gun Ownership

-- You are convicted of a felony
+- Convicted of a felony

-- You are convicted of certain misdemeanors
+- Convicted of certain misdemeanors

-- You are addicted to some controlled substances
+- Addicted to some controlled substances

-- You are mentally ill
+- Mentally ill

 San Diego Regulates the Sale of Firearms

-Build a Defense with a San Diego Weapons Charges Lawyer
+Build a Defense With a San Diego Weapons Charges Lawyer